JENNIE GLASS

 New Site Map

-Before implementing these ideas, I wanted to get clear on my ideas for improving the navigation and architecture.
+Before implementing these ideas, I wanted to get clear on my ideas for improving the navigation and architecture before tackling a new reservation system to make sure users would have a more positive experience from the start.

 • New Site Map